 This course introduces the basic knowledge and skills needed to be an effective lender.
 Topics include the functions of the loan interview and credit investigation, the "C"s of credit, elements of loan documentation, and warning signs of problem loans.
 Upon completion, students should be able to demonstrate an understanding of the credit functions and regulatory issues affecting this key banking function.
-This course is a unique concentration requirement of the Banking and Finance concentration in the Business Administration program.
 (Sp.)